Mercedes S-Class saloon review

 More reviews

 The engine line-up consists of the S 350 d and S 400 d with 282bhp and 325bhp respectively, getting the S-Class from 0-62mph in less than 6.5 seconds.
-Only the S 350 d is offered with rear-wheel drive, with other versions getting 4Matic four-wheel drive and a stretched wheelbase as standard.
-Fuel-economy is just over 40mpg for the entry-model and just under it for the S 400 d, while CO2 emissions of 173-184g/km place it in the top 37% Benefit-in-Kind (BiK) band.
+Only the S 350 d and S 580 e are offered with rear-wheel drive, with other versions getting 4MATIC four-wheel drive as standard.
+Fuel economy is just over 40mpg for the S 350 d and S 450 d, while CO2 emissions from 163g/km place both diesels in the top 37% Benefit-in-Kind (BiK) band.

-Choose petrol and for now the S 500 with 429bhp and mild-hybrid tech is the only choice, but an S 580e plug-in hybrid could be worth waiting for.
-With a 3.0-litre petrol engine and 28kWh battery, it's capable of more than 62 miles from a single charge - double that of the Audi and BMW.
-Its low CO2 figure will also appeal to business buyers and those frequenting low emission zones like London’s Congestion Charge area.
+Choose petrol and the S 500 with 429bhp and mild-hybrid tech is the only traditional choice, but an S 580e plug-in hybrid is more likely to appeal to the business users who favour the S-Class.
+With a 3.0-litre petrol engine and 28kWh battery, it's capable of more than 62 miles from a single charge – double that of the Audi and ahead of the BMW 750e xDrive’s 49-mile range.
+Its low CO2 figure will also appeal to business buyers and those frequenting low-emission zones like London’s Congestion Charge area.

 Inside, the S-Class is adorned in swathes of wooden trim and leather, and Mercedes has made great use of ambient lighting to alter its character as you drive.
 The centrepiece is a new portrait MBUX screen rising up to meet the dashboard and controlling most of the car's functions.
 There's also a new digital instrument display with augmented reality navigation instructions.
 Comfort is on a par with the world's most opulent cars (or any form of transport for that matter), particularly in long wheelbase versions with reclining rear seats and entertainment.